ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 The new design also emphasizes use of `SocketAddress` for holding the IP addresses, instead on textual format. `SocketAddress` is a container class that protocols other than IP can use in the future.
 Legacy string versions of `connect()`, `bind()` and `sendto()` functions do not exist in the `Socket` base class, but they exist in `TCPSocket` and `UDPSocket` classes.

-The new design also renders the TCPServer API unnecessary, moving its functionality directly info TCPSocket itself.
+The new design also renders the TCPServer API unnecessary, moving its functionality directly into TCPSocket itself.
 The legacy TCPServer class still exists and is fully functional.

 ### Using DNS names